Samsung/tizen-docs/docs/platform/release-notes/tizen-5-5-m2.md

 - Neural network single API set
   - With a given handle, the dimensions of input tensors should be identical.
 If the dimensions are changed, a handle should be closed and re-opened.
+- Inference API set
+  - It supports TensorFlow Lite (.tflite) and custom C (.so) models.
+In Tizen 5.5, TensorFlow (.pb) and nnfw-runtime models are not supported.